J. Z. Knight

-Judy Zebra "J. Z." Knight (born Judith Darlene Hampton; March 16, 1946) is an American spiritual teacher and author known for her purported channelling of a spiritual entity named Ramtha.
+Judy "Zebra" (aka JZ) Knight (born Judith Darlene Hampton; March 16, 1946) is an American spiritual teacher and author known for her purported channelling of a spiritual entity named Ramtha.
 Critics consider her to be a cult leader.

-Knight has appeared on US TV shows, such as Larry King, MSNBC and The Merv Griffin Show, as well as in media such as Psychology Today.
-Her teachings have attracted figures from the entertainment and political world such as Linda Evans and Shirley MacLaine.
-Knight claims to bridge ancient wisdom and the power of consciousness together with the latest discoveries in science.
-Some of the ideas are similar to those of Shirley MacLaine, which were criticized for being "kindergarten metaphysics" by mathematician and skeptic Martin Gardner.
-Shirley Maclaine claimed in her book that she was the brother of Ramtha in their Atlantean past lives.
+Knight has appeared on a variety of American television shows, including Larry King, MSNBC and The Merv Griffin Show, as well as in other media forms, such as Psychology Today.
+Her teachings have attracted figures from the entertainment and political worlds, such as Linda Evans, Shirley MacLaine, and Salma Hayek.
+Knight claims to bridge ancient wisdom and the "power of consciousness" with modern science.
+Some of the ideas are similar to those of MacLaine, which were criticized for being "kindergarten metaphysics" by mathematician and skeptic Martin Gardner.
+In her book Dancing in the Light, MacLaine claimed that she was the brother of Ramtha in their Atlantean past lives.
 Ramtha's teachings have been criticized by scientists and skeptics.
 The Southern Poverty Law Center has criticized Knight for "homophobic, anti-Catholic, anti-Semitic racist rants".

-Knight lives in a 12,800 sqft French chateau-style home in Yelm, Washington, teaches courses and runs Ramtha's School of Enlightenment.
+Knight lives in a 12,800 sqft French chateau-style home in Yelm, Washington, teaches courses, and runs Ramtha's School of Enlightenment.

-Knight has been married three times and is the mother of two children from her first marriage, which ended in divorce.
+Knight has been married three times and is the mother of two children, both from her first marriage.

 Career

 Knight grew up in poverty.
 After graduating from high school, she dropped out of business school.
 She later worked in the cable television industry, and due to her work moved to Tacoma, Washington, where, according to her autobiography, a psychic told her the "Enlightened One" would appear to her in the future.
 She says that Ramtha first appeared to her in her kitchen in 1977.

 Knight appeared on The Merv Griffin Show in 1985 and wrote the autobiographical A State of Mind in 1987.
 Time called her "probably the most celebrated of all current channelers".
-She is currently the president of JZK, Inc and Ramtha's School of Enlightenment, located near the town of Yelm, Washington.
-Knight owns several U.S. trademark registrations featuring the "Ramtha" name.
+She is currently the president of JZK, Inc. and Ramtha's School of Enlightenment, located near Yelm, Washington.
+Knight owns several US trademark registrations featuring the "Ramtha" name.
 She appeared in the 2004 film What the Bleep Do We Know!?, produced by members of the Ramtha School.